 Blue Energy powering our sustainable future

-RED (Reverse ElectroDialysis) is a form of sustainable energy generation.
+RED (Reverse ElectroDialysis) is a form of sustainable energy extraction.
 The 'fuel' consists of fresh and salt water.
 Rivers flow into the sea and there the fresh water mixes with the salt water.
 These are the most obvious suitable locations for the application of RED.
-Some of the river water, along with seawater, is routed through a membrane stack in an enclosure called the REDstack.
+Some of the river water is led along with seawater along a membrane stack in an enclosure called the REDstack.
 This is where the company REDstack got its name from.
-Salt and fresh water are mixed in a controlled manner in the stack and electrical energy is gained in this process.
-The resulting brackish water is returned to the sea and the electrical energy is delivered to the grid and distributed.
+Salt and fresh water are mixed in a controlled manner in the stack and electrical energy is gained through this process.
+The resulting brackish water is returned to the sea and the electrical energy is delivered to the grid and distributed from there.
 The energy extracted in this way is commonly referred to as Blue Energy.

 Click on the map to enlarge (PDF).